 If you’re living a Gluten Free lifestyle, you can still enjoy different types of bread!
 We suggest using your rice flour in baked goods like banana and zucchini bread or even muffins.
 Although this flour variety might not be what you need to make sourdough breads, on account of its lack of gluten, many professionals prefer to use rice flour when letting it rise and for covering their loaves before they score them!

 Need a good muffin recipe?
-Swap in your rice flour for this Savory Muffins made with nutty pecans and minced onions.
+Swap in your rice flour for these Savory Muffins made with nutty pecans and minced onions.
 Top with cheese right out of the oven for a nice touch.

 3. Use it as a thickening agent